IllFil/API-for-word-definitions/README.md

 ## Authentication

-My API does not require authentication to access its endpoints.
+API does not require authentication to access its endpoints.

 ### Endpoints